DragonsPants/Simplified-SFTP-with-ML-KEM/README.txt

 Instructions for how to compile and run Simplified-SFTP can be found in README-old.md, which is the original README file for Simplified-SFTP.
-Running S-SFTP with ML-KEM is identical to running Simplified-SFTP, as ML-KEM requires no user input to run.
+Running S-SFTP with ML-KEM is identical to running Simplified-SFTP, as ML-KEM requires no additional user input to run.

 In order to run the test I performed to confirm that S-SFTP still runs properly with ML-KEM,